yifandill/Monetary_Policy_Model/README.md

 ## Main Problems to Address

-- Solve $P$ and formulate the model solutions as a linear state space system.
+- Solve $\mathbf{P}$ and formulate the model solutions as a linear state space system.
 - Plot and discuss the dynamic responses of $\pi_{t+i}, x_{t+i}, i_{t+i}$ to a one standard deviation change in economic shocks $\varepsilon_{r t}, \varepsilon_{u t}$ and the monetary policy shock $\varepsilon_{\nu t}$.
 - Investigate how the results would change if we change $\kappa, \rho_{u}, \rho_{r}, \phi_{\pi}, \phi_{x}$.
 Discuss your results.